SwifMetro/SwifMetro/SWIFTMETRO_EXACTLY_HOW_IT_WORKS.md

 ## 🎯 IF YOU READ NOTHING ELSE, READ THIS

-**SwiftMetro is just your iPhone sending text messages to your Mac over WiFi, and your Mac printing them in Terminal.**
+**SwifMetro is just your iPhone sending text messages to your Mac over WiFi, and your Mac printing them in Terminal.**

 That's it.
 That's the revolution.
 Nobody did it before.
 We did it first.
 On September 30, 2025.